 Ragwort Stem and Crown Boring Moth (Cochylis atricapitana) and Ragwort Plume Moth (Platyptilia isodactyla)

 The larvae of both these species damage the stems and crowns of Ragwort with the feeding activities of their larvae.
 After hatching, the larvae begin mining into the plant, boring into the leaf petioles, stems and crowns.
 Larval rosette damage is distinguished by blemished or blackened young central shoots.
 In severely infested rosettes, larvae destroy the central crown killing the plant.
 Some plants survive and regrow, but with reduced foliage, and do not flower that season.

 This damage will complement those of the root feeding ragwort flea beetles.
 This combined affect will have a greater impact on ragwort than any of the insects acting alone.
 A native insect, the Blue Stem Borer, (Patagoniodes farinaria) also attaches the stems of Ragwort.

 Larval stem damage is identified by small tunnels visible at the leaf axils.
 The tunnels often have a small pile of fine faecal material at their entrance and where the moth has emerged, a pupal case protrudes from the tunnel.
 Attacked flowering plants can be identified by a blackened appearance of the flower buds and/or a multi-stemmed flower crown, which branches out from below where the apical bud was damaged.

 Monitoring of sites where the moth is well established indicates it is having a major impact on ragwort vigour.
-It is therefore expected that this agent will play a major role in complementing the root damage caused by the ragwort flea beetle and facilitate integrated control strategies particularly if it establishes well in areas where the impact of the beetle is restricted by site conditions.
+It is therefore expected that this agent will play a major role in complementing the root damage caused by the Ragwort Flea Beetle and facilitate integrated control strategies, (such as the annual Tamar NRM Ragwort Raids), particularly if it establishes well in areas where the impact of the beetle is restricted by site conditions.